aws/aws-cdk/packages/@aws-cdk/aws-ssm/README.md

 You can create either `ssm.StringParameter` or `ssm.StringListParameter`s in a CDK app.
 These are public (not secret) values.
-Parameters of type *SecretString* cannot be created directly from a CDK application; if you want to provision secrets automatically, use Secrets Manager Secrets (see the `@aws-cdk/aws-secretsmanager` package).
+Parameters of type *SecureString* cannot be created directly from a CDK application; if you want to provision secrets automatically, use Secrets Manager Secrets (see the `@aws-cdk/aws-secretsmanager` package).